joinpursuit/AC-iOS-CollectionView-In-Code/README.md

 ## AC-iOS-CollectionView-In-Code

 CollectionView laid out in code.
-Also a simple mix and match using storybaords and code.
+Also its making use of storybaords and code.